 Turn down the heat until the cheese sauce is just barely boiling and stir constantly for 6 minutes until it is very smooth.

 Immediately pour into the prepared cheese molds.

 Let it cool with the lid off for about 15 minutes at room temperature, then transfer to the refrigerator for at least 2 hours to firmly set.

-Once cheese is cooled completely cover and store in the refrigerator in a sealed for up to a week.
+Once the cheese is cooled completely cover and store in the refrigerator in a sealed container for up to a week.

-- To make this cheese able to melt and better for use on pizza or grilled cheese, add 2 additional tablespoons of tapioca starch.
+- To make this cheese meltable and better for use on pizza or grilled cheese, add 2 additional tablespoons of tapioca starch.

-- For firmer cheese, leave out the tapioca starch from the recipe.
+- For a firmer cheese, leave out the tapioca starch from the recipe.